 Last question for you: Things in the world might be bleak right now, but what excites you most about the future of your career?
 Any directions, or new territories, you are looking forward to exploring?

-I’m also really excited by the sort of new, like, gold rush in digital media.
-And watching everyone frantically trying to figure out what it is that they can do to, to remain relevant in a, in a newly digital world.
-I think we were all living from digitally before, but now it’s like for artists… it’s like the only way we exist currently.
+I’m also really excited by the sort of new gold rush in digital media.
+And watching everyone frantically trying to figure out what it is that they can do to remain relevant in a newly digital world.
+I think we were all living from digitally before, but now it’s for artists… it’s like the only way we exist currently.
 So it’s interesting to just navigate that and I haven’t really found anything, personally, but, you know, it’s cool to see people experimenting.

 :: Pre-order souvenir ::